SciComp8/Project_Portfolio/README.md

 # Molecular & clinical project-oriented programming

-This is a compiled list of my procedural programming work affiliated with collaborative and individual research projects, which span from statistical omics to healthcare research.
+This repository includes my programming work affiliated with collaborative and individual research projects, which span from statistical omics to healthcare research.

 ## Table of contents